 Mage: The Ascension mentioned this when describing how the Game Master could use character backgrounds to make the game more interesting.
 Fighting the Ancient Conspiracy of wizard-scientists trying to eradicate magic from the world, the bunch of Evil Sotcerers trying to destroy everything that has ever existed, the mad mages whose very existence warps reality, and the odd elder horror from beyond the stars gets a lot harder when your mom is going to kill you for staying out past curfew.

 Persona 3 bases both its storyline and gameplay around this concept, requiring you to balance fighting demons with day-to-day activities to succeed.
 It also subverts it, to an extent — the characters frequently admit that they find fighting Shadows much more difficult than dealing with school.
+Played straight in the metagame - while the actual fighting can be quite tough, as is standard for SMT games, nothing compares to the difficulty of trying to max out all Social Links (as in, you can make like three mistakes at most, across an entire year).

 Most of the world-saving goes on AT school (albeit a supernaturally altered one.)